Arsaev/GUM/README.md

 # GUM (WIP)
+Do not use!!!
-Do not user, lib in development.
+Lib in development.

 GoUserManager: A Golang library for seamless user management and authentication